Resource Persons: Eric Fripp and Katia Bianchini

 The Statelessness Index is a comparative tool that assesses European countries’ law, policy, and practice on the protection of stateless people and the prevention and reduction of statelessness, against international norms and good practice.
 It is a tool created for civil society, governments, researchers, the media, and other interested individuals, including stateless people and their communities.
 The Index was developed and is maintained by the European Network on Statelessness (ENS).

 The Equal Rights Trust

 The Equal Rights Trust (ERT) is an independent international organisation whose purpose is to combat discrimination and promote equality as a fundamental human right and a basic principle of social justice.
-Their two year project entitled Detention of Stateless Persons resulted in the report Unravelling Anomaly: Detention, Discrimination and the Protection Needs of Stateless Persons (July 2010).
-The project looked at strengthening the protection of stateless persons in any kind of detention or imprisonment due at least in part to their being stateless, and to ensuring they can exercise their right to be free from arbitrary detention without discrimination.
+Their two-year project entitled Detention of Stateless Persons resulted in the report Unravelling Anomaly: Detention, Discrimination and the Protection Needs of Stateless Persons (July 2010).
+The project looked at strengthening the protection of stateless persons in any kind of detention or imprisonment due at least in part to their being stateless, and to ensure they can exercise their right to be free from arbitrary detention without discrimination.

 Frontiers Ruwad (Lebanon)

 FR's main activities in the refugee and statelessness arena include providing legal aid for refugees and stateless persons, legal counsel and representation thereto, monitoring the detention conditions of refugees, asylum seekers and stateless persons (particularly arbitrary detention, torture, and death in custody), and legal and policy research and publication on pertinent refugee and statelessness issues in Lebanon.
 The following report provides a recent picture of the situation facing the many stateless in Lebanon: -

 Frontiers Ruwad, Invisible Citizens: A Legal Study of Statelessness in Lebanon, November 2009

 Tilburg University Statelessness Programme